Engaging local industry and supporting local jobs are priorities for the project.

 Registering your business’ interest

-Businesses with an interest in participating in the construction of the North Queensland Stadium project are encouraged to complete the following two steps:
+Businesses with an interest in participating in any of the remaining trade packages for the North Queensland Stadium project are encouraged to complete the following three steps:

 - establish a company profile (and capability statement) on the ICN Gateway at: http://gateway.icn.org.au and